-Some of us go straight to the bar for liquid courage when faced with a large group of strangers.
+Some of us go straight to the bar for liquid courage when faced with a crowd of strangers.
 If handled in moderation, that may be just the ticket.
-We hang on to one drink, nurse it, and relax enough to ease into conversations, with less anxiety.
+We hang on to one drink, nurse it, and relax enough to ease into conversation with less anxiety.

 But if you tend to go overboard, or lining up the martinis risks embarrassment in front of the boss, potential clients, friends, or dates, you’d better have a few other ideas in store.
-Especially if alcohol isn’t an option – you may have kids in tow, it may be a coffee function, you may be driving, or you simply might not care to drink.
+Besides, alcohol may not be an option because you have kids in tow, it may be a coffee function, you’re driving, or you simply might not care to drink.

 Then what?
 How do you overcome the discomfort, the fact that you’re breaking out in a sweat, that you’re stomach is in knots and you’re feeling a little lightheaded?
 How do you stop yourself from running for the proverbial hills?

 Can we ever really overcome shyness?

 Necessity is the mother of the invention.
 I’ve always loved that expression.
 It isn’t until we’re forced into a challenging situation that we learn how to deal with it.
 And we keep learning – over and over – as many times as it takes to master our lessons.

 Fear of socializing in large groups is a common problem.
 Who wouldn’t want a slew of tricks to break the ice in a large group?
 I’m no expert, but as a formerly shrimpy, geeky, socially inept and overweight person (okay, I’m still shrimpy), somewhere along the way I learned a few things.
 I had to.
 I couldn’t have managed in my career otherwise.
 And once at ease with people, my extrovert tendencies flow more freely.